Support the documentation

 This documentation was written by volunteers.
 Please help support our effort:

 ...there was a CMS called Jack.
-He accepted everything the content editors threw at him.
+It accepted everything the content editors threw at it.
 The rich text editor allowed tweaking fonts, colors, sizes and every layout was possible.
 It was quick and easy and every one loved it.
 After a while the internet moved along and a new set of displays emerged.
 Little screens humans could carry with them.
 The web designs didn't work for them.
 New technologies emerged to tackle those problems.
 Reusing the same content on mobile devices was hard.
 Content and styling were melted together.
 The content editors started to cry: “It looks bad on my iPhone.
 The navigation doesn't work and I can't read the text.”

 Now, there is no CMS by the name of Jack and the story is fictional.
 But those problems are real and can be solved by separating content from styling.
 Something which has been discussed since the advent of CSS.
 This gains importance as the variety of channels, devices and apps grows.